lchski/lucascherkewski.com/_newsletters/2022-07-03-252-broken-social-contract.md

 The SARS inquiries ([Ontario’s SARS Commission](http://www.archives.gov.on.ca/en/e_records/sars/report/) and the [federal government’s National Advisory Committee on SARS and Public Health](https://www.canada.ca/en/public-health/services/reports-publications/learning-sars-renewal-public-health-canada.html)) didn’t start their major lessons-learned work until SARS was more or less clearly over in Canada.
 And [COVID-19, of course, really _isn’t_ over—indeed, it seems about to get worse](https://www.theglobeandmail.com/canada/article-covid-19-resurgence-mask-mandate/), though it’s increasingly harder to generate and access the data that says so, with access to testing artificially limited.

-It feels like there’s been a neat side-step of the issue: it’s over in the ways it counts (we won’t restrict you anymore! also don’t mind the coming wave of Omicron variants, we won’t bring mask mandates back!) but not in the formal sense (now, we can make time and space for actually learning lessons from all the many ways we’ve screwed up the past few years).
+It feels like there’s been a neat side-step of the issue: it’s over in the ways that count (we won’t restrict you anymore! also don’t mind the coming wave of Omicron variants, we won’t bring back mask mandates!) but not in the formal sense (now, we can make time and space for actually learning lessons from all the many ways we’ve screwed up the past few years).
 Maybe that’s the point—to duck the difficult reckonings that closure requires.

 What worries me is that the longer we wait, the harder it is to remember ([I already struggle to remember much of my small part in the summer of 2020](https://lucascherkewski.com/hit-and-miss/250-decommissioned/)), the harder it’ll be to reflect (see also my point above about cognitive decline), and the harder it’ll be to wring some kind of lasting, meaningful, _positive_ change out of this whole tragedy.

 ---

-Anyhow, if you’re looking for some non-screen reading to do, my book club just finished _Dutch House_, by Ann Patchett.
+Anyhow, if you’re looking for some non-screen reading to do, my book club just finished _The Dutch House_, by Ann Patchett.
 We all felt that reading it was a bit like surfacing from a pleasant dream—you’re not entirely sure why you enjoyed yourself, but you’re glad for it nonetheless.

-Sorry if today’s newsletter veered into a bit of a drag.
+Sorry if today’s newsletter veered into a bit of a drag or polemic.
 But—and I say this genuinely—all the best for the week ahead.

 Lucas